ofri84/slack-bot/README.md

 this is a bot for slack, using Node.js and Redis.

+It can have a conversation according to your specification (see Conversations section) and also it performs a youtube search (see Service section).

 in order to run it (locally) you need to install Docker.

 ## Running